hyperledger/fabric/docs/source/private-data-arch.rst

 organizations to the private data.
 This is a typical configuration when the chaincode data needs to remain private from the ordering service nodes.
 However, the policy in the ``collectionMarblePrivateDetails`` definition restricts access to a subset of organizations in the channel (in this case ``Org1`` ).
-In a real scenario, there would be many organizations in the channel, with two or more organizations in each collection sharing private data between them.
+Additionally, writing to this collection requires endorsement from a ``Org1`` peer, even though the chaincode level endorsement policy may require endorsement from ``Org1`` or ``Org2``.
+And since "memberOnlyWrite" is true, only clients from ``Org1`` may invoke chaincode that writes to the private data collection.
+In this way you can control which organizations are entrusted to write to certain private data collections.

 Private data dissemination
 --------------------------